MinistrySafe/api-documentation/source/index.html.md

   { "message": "Invalid survey code" }
 ```

-Assigns the specified training to a user
+Assigns the specified training to a user.

 ### HTTP Request